 The food sector is responsible for more than a third of greenhouse gases worldwide.
 This concerns all links in the process: the way we produce, process, package and transport food, up to and including consumption.

 We know that meat production emits significant amounts of CO2 and growing rice produces a lot of methane.
 But transporting food by boats or planes is also extremely polluting.
 And finally, waste: not only does waste processing release a lot of greenhouse gases, but plastic litter also causes great damage to the environment.

 About 80% of all forests that are being cut down worldwide, have to make way for agricultural land.
 In the Amazon, for example, trees are disappearing at an alarming rate to make room for soy plantations.
 The wry irony is: forests are indispensable in the fight against climate change because they absorb CO2.

 These are just a few examples of the problematic relationship between the food sector and the climate crisis.
 Cordaid is trying to turn the tide through various projects.
-For example, in Bangladesh, we support Rohingya refugees to help them reuse waste and we plant new trees in Burkina Faso to restore biodiversity.
+For example, in Bangladesh, we support Rohingya refugees to help them reuse waste and we support 22.000 shea butter farmers and plant new trees in Burkina Faso.